igorek9191/miro_task/readme.md

 ## Test coverage

 Currently, tests are covering just primary signup functionality via web form.
 It includes positive and negative tests.
-Checks with non-valid fields don't include a check for the "Name" field, cause there was no possibility to clarify requirements for that field.
+Checks with non-valid fields don't include a check for the "Name" field, cause seems that this field can accept everything :)

 ##  Tools